rehierl/node-tree-outliner/algorithm-about.md

    have *a heading* (implied or not) and that are either *open or closed*.

 Therefore, if expression (1) (i.e. `section.hasNoHeading()`) evaluates to true,
-a heading can still be associated with the corresponding section. -- This is at least the intention behind associating implied headings with sections.
+a heading can still be associated with the corresponding section. -- This is at least the intention behind the concept of implied headings.

 Obviously, it would be an error to associate an implied heading with an open section that has no heading (because a heading element could still follow).
-As a result, the expression `section.setImpliedHeading()` implicitly states, that the corresponding section has ended and that it can be closed.
+As a result, the expression `section.setImpliedHeading()` implicitly states, that the corresponding section has no heading *and* that it has ended.

 Overwriting an implied heading would also be an error, because this would represent an attempt to continue a section that has already ended.
-Once a section ends, resources associated with it can be released.
+Once a section ends, any resources associated with it can be released.
 After that, those resources can no longer be accessed because any such attempt would inevitably trigger an access violation error.

 **TODO** - Each heading element has a rank.
 Is it necessary to associate a rank (highest or lowest) with an implied heading?